Im-diegollull/Trello-Clone/README.md

 31. As a user, I want to be able to uncheck items on the checklist, So that I can correct mistakes.
 32. As a user, I want to be able to add a due date to a certain task, So that I can set a deadline to that task, helping to ensure the task is completed on time, and the project stays on schedule.
 33. As a user, I want to be able to add a starting date to a certain task, So that I can organize my workflow more effectively.
-34. As a user, I want to be able to add a due date remindar to the task, So that I receive alerts before the deadline, making sure to complete the task before the due date.
+34. As a user, I want to be able to add a due date reminder to the task, So that I receive alerts before the deadline, making sure to complete the task before the due date.
 35. As a user, I want to modify the due date of a task, So that I can adjust the timeline as project requirements or priorities change.
 36. As a user, I want to delete the due date of a task, So that I can remove unnecessary time constraints.
 37. As a user, I want to add custom attachments to tasks, So that I can attach additional information to the task, such as a link to a Pull Request associated with the task.